 Weighted blankets have been scientifically proven to improve sleep and help you in case you suffer from a number of ailments such as autism, PTSD, OCD, ADHD, ADD, bruxism, menopause, and more.

 Do you know a weighted blanket benefit that is not mentioned in the article?
-Let me know, I’d love to add it to the list!
+Let us know, we’d love to add it to the list!